xhit/pannellum/readme.md

 },sceneID);
 ```

+## Always show tooltip hotspot text

+Use the key `textAlwaysVisible` of bool type to always show the tooltip of hotspot.

 ## New JSON key objects for about message

 Also you can change it, enable it or disable it via JSON configuration: